brian-rose/ClimateModeling_courseware/README.rst

 You will need a scientific Python distribution.
 Anaconda Python is strongly recommended and will get you almost everything you need all at once.

 The complete list of packages used in these notes includes:

 - numpy
 - scipy
 - matplotlib
 - IPython
 - netCDF4
 - sympy

 which are all available through conda.

 Additionally these notes rely heavily on the custom climlab_ package (a computational engine for process-oriented climate modeling).
 See the documentation_ or the `github page`_ for installation instructions.

 Optional:

 - The `version_information` extension (to display details about package versions used in each notebook).
 Install via `pip install version_information`

-distribution available on your system, including numpy, scipy and IPython (version 2.0 or higher is recommended for the latest interactive notebook features).

 Usage
 ------------------